 I would like to rent out my property

-We provide an assisted letting services to private landlords through our Social Lettings Agency, Wychmove.
+We provide an assisted letting services to private landlords through Wychmove, our social lettings agency.
 Find out how we can help you.

 You most likely won't notice a change with your tenant receiving Universal Credits payments.
-Read our Universal Credits page for more information.
+Read our Universal Credit page for more information.

 We hold an annual Wychavon and Malvern Landlord Forum to build good relationships and inform landlords and letting agents of legislation changes that may affect them.
 The aim of the forum is to ensure that landlords keep their properties maintained at a high standard.
 We invite guest speakers from various professional backgrounds, as well as the National Landlords Association and the Ministry of Housing Communities and Local Government.

 If you would like to register your interest to attend the next landlord forum, please email the Private Sector Housing team.

 - Bond: a practical guide to keeping your rent deposit guarantee